Value proposition

-A value proposition — from the customer's words, not out of your head
+A value proposition — from the customer's words, not out of thin air

-You can't invent a strong offer on the customer's behalf — you build it from what people actually want and fear.
-Deep interviews give you that “voice of the customer,” and the QFD method turns it into priorities and concrete product features.
+You can't invent a strong offer on the customer's behalf — it's assembled from what a person actually wants and fears.
+Deep interviews provide this "voice of the customer", and the QFD method turns it into priorities and concrete product features.

 How it works — step by step